Dineamic Review

 • Snacks & Drinks

-The bulk of Dineamic’s offering is the single-person ready meals, with 42 options available at the time I ordered.
+The core of their service is their single-serve ready meals, with an impressive selection of 42 different options when I ordered.

-There’s a good range of different protein sources, although like most services this is dominated by chicken dishes.
+There’s a good range of different protein sources, although like most prepared meal services, this is dominated by chicken dishes.

 Protein SourcePercentage of Menu